 The main reason doctors aren’t asking, is because they aren’t always sure what to do with the answers!
 There is a fear of opening Pandora’s Box.
 Average medical school training about sex is about 8 hours in 4 years, a pathetically short amount of time for such an important health-related topic.
 There also may be a fear of offending the patient or an underlying fear of being accused of sexual misconduct.
 Generational obstacles may play a part, assuming someone is too old or too young to be having sex.
 Doctors in one speciality may feel it is another doctor’s problem.
 In a patient with multiple medical issues, it just may not be considered a priority.
 That may indeed be the case, after surgery or while being treated for a serious illness.
 But, at some point it should be brought up as the procedure (surgery, childbirth, etc), treatment, medications or illness itself may, and very likely will, have a profound impact on the patient’s sexuality.

 1/3 of young and middle-aged women and 1/2 of older women experience some type of sexual problem such as low desire, pain during intercourse or lack of pleasure.
 The numbers for men are similar.
 In fact, one of the biggest changes we have seen in recent years is the increase in desire disorders in men.
 Hypoactive sexual desire disorder (HSDD) is the most common sexual disorder for both men and women.
-One treatment was recently approved for women but its benefits are debatable.
-In my practice, we are currently conducting a clinical trial of a potential HSDD treatment, with a medication given on an “as needed” basis.
+Addy (flibanserin) is the first FDA approved drug to treat HSDD in women but its benefits are debatable and its sales have been justifiably lackluster.
+In my practice, we conducted a clinical trial of a potential HSDD treatment, with a medication given on an “as needed” basis but data from that study has not been published.
+Intrarosa (Prasterone), approved for pain during intercourse (dyspareunia) in postmenopausal women, has been a game changer for many women yet a stunning number of physicians are not even aware of it.
 Clearly more options for treatment are needed for both men and women.

-Just as we inquire about sleep, appetite, fever and pain, we need to be talking about sex.
+Just as we inquire about sleep, appetite, fever and pain, we have to ask about sex.
+It is on us to see the whole patient and to be able to talk about what can be the elephant in the room.
+Even though we are not trained.
 We need a revolution in the culture of health care to bring this subject out in the open.